dumblob/ULKL/README.md

 * correct mistakes in `platform/osx/czed.keylayout` (remove all the unnecessary symbols left from the original dvorak layout file)
 * finally add `engd`
 * support more platforms (Blackberry, Android, ...)
-* rewrite and structure the "Brief explanation of other reasons behind this idea" part of this readme
+* rewrite and structure the "Motivation and reasoning for decisions made in ULKL" of this README
 * write a general howto for creation of new language-specific ULKL layouts
-    * motto: computer is there to serve us and we are there not to serve computer (we, humans, will **not** learn unnatural movements, because we can easily choose a better option)
+    * moment of enlightenment: computer is there to serve us and we are there not to serve computer (we, humans, will **not** learn unnatural movements, because we can easily choose a better option)
 * email Jaroslav Zaviacic
     * which layout uses Ms. Matouskova
     * introduce ULKL, ask if they could test it, ULKL was created with analyses of the newest language corpus from CUNI in mind etc.
     * http://www.interinfo.org/products/prijmeni-jmeno-i/
+* national corpuses
+    * how about foreign languages (e.g. English) in national corpuses?
+    * add info about each national corpus to this repository?

-## Miscellaneous
+## Additional information

-#### Overwrite CapsLock by Escape
+#### How to overwrite CapsLock by Escape

 In *X11* either with `xmodmap -e 'clear Lock' -e 'keycode 0x42 = Escape'` or by putting